-Becoming a Willing Student® Career Development Model.
+Becoming a Willing Student® Small Business Growth Model.

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.”